johannesstroebele91/React-Library/documentation/basics/prerequisites/how-react-works-jsx-and-tsx.md

   - and is user-friendly to write
 - JSX/TSX files enable you to use HTML in JS files
   - which is normally not possible
+- React goes through each file (starting from the App.tsx/js/jsx)
+  - when the application is initialized
+  - DOES NOT automatically update, when sth changes
+  - e.g. button is clicked
+  - but you need to tell React to CHANGE THE STATE
 # 2) How JSX/TSX (React) works

 In the end, the React code (JSX/TSX files)